Career Definition for a Visual Artist

 You can also look into these careers in the field of visual artistry:

 Desktop publishers coordinate, design and format the pages for print and electronic publications.
 An associate degree or a non-degree award in a graphics-related field or equivalent experience, as well as a knowledge of relevant computer software, is required to enter the field.
-The BLS reports that desktop publishers earned median annual wages of $39,840 in May 2015.
-As desktop publishing tasks are currently being assumed by graphic and Web designers and other professionals, employment opportunities are expected to decrease by 21% between 2014 and 2024.
+The BLS reports that desktop publishers earned median annual wages of $42,350 as of May 2017.
+As desktop publishing tasks are currently being assumed by graphic and Web designers and other professionals, employment opportunities are expected to decrease by 14% between 2016 and 2026.